ccoenraets/salesforce-lightning-tutorial/create-lightning-application.md

 title: Module 4&#58; Creating the Lightning Application
 ---

-In this module, you create the QuickContacts Lightning application and you use Bootstrap to define a basic layout for the application.
+In this module, you create the QuickContacts Lightning Application and you use Bootstrap to define a basic layout for the application.

 ## What you will learn
 - Create a Lightning application in the Developer Console